JamesBrown222/Desci-Arena-Gpt-5vsGrok-4/README.md

 # Solana RPC URL (e.g., from Helius, QuickNode, or Alchemy)
 SOLANA_RPC_URL=https://your-solana-rpc-url-here
-Note: This file is in .gitignore and should never be committed.
+Note: .env files are in .gitignore and should never be committed.

 3. Setup & Run Backend (Terminal 1)
 Bash